SOFT SKILLS ON A RESUME

 Good luck, job seekers!

-If you have any questions or issues with your current resume, please visit www.resumephenom.com
+If you have any questions, issues, or concerns with your current resume or CV, please visit www.resumephenom.com

 Brian Munger is a Certified Professional Resume Writer (CPRW) and an active member of the Professional Association of Resume Writers (PARW).
 To date, he has written nearly 3,000 resumes and continues to receive positive testimonials from satisfied clients.